 Operation Smile reaches a major milestone!
 The organization is celebrating and commemorating 35 years of offering free surgeries, 35 years of increasing access to health care, 35 years of changing lives.

 Operation Smile was founded in 1982 by Dr. William "Bill" P. Magee Jr. and his wife Kathy following a medical mission to the Philippines.
-Thirty-five years later it has provided hundreds of thousands of surgeries to children with cleft lip, cleft palate and other facial deformities.
+Thirty-five years later it has provided hundreds of thousands of surgeries to children with cleft lip, cleft palate and other facial conditions.
 The organization has provided millions of screenings, patient interactions and consultations via 160 annual medical missions and at 29 international care centers.
 As a result of Operation Smile's commitment to education and training programs, this year 81 percent of the medical volunteer positions filled on our missions were held by health care professionals from low- and middle-income countries.

 To culminate the year-long celebration, from World Smile Day Oct.
 6 through the end of the year, Operation Smile will conduct 50 global initiatives that feature the cornerstones of its 35-year commitment to: